Scoring Your Opportunities

 When choosing where to apply AI, most people make three predictable mistakes.

 We overweight rarity.
 That quarterly strategic analysis feels more important than daily email processing.
 It’s special.
 It goes to executives.
 It deserves AI help.
 But rarity is the enemy of AI learning—you need frequency to iterate and improve.
+I felt this pull myself: the strategy work felt like consultant work; the message queue felt like grunt work.
+The queue was where the money was.

 We underweight volume.
 Ten minutes saved daily doesn’t feel significant.
 Two hours saved quarterly feels substantial.
 But the math tells a different story: